Think Less, Label Better: Multi-Stage Domain-Grounded Synthetic Data Generation for Fine-Tuning Large Language Models in Telecommunications: Conclusion

 \section{Conclusion}

-We introduced a multi-stage, domain-grounded pipeline for generating synthetic QA datasets to support RFT of LLMs.
-By combining retrieval via HippoRAG, diverse base generation, refinement for structured reasoning, and customized RAGAS evaluation, our approach produces diverse, high-quality, procedurally accurate troubleshooting data without human annotation.
-Experiments in telecom show that the hybrid pipeline outperforms base-only and instruct-tuned-only setups, while runtime optimizations enable efficient large-scale generation.
-This work demonstrates a scalable method to reduce reliance on expert labeling and highlights a practical path toward adapting LLMs for specialized, knowledge-intensive domains.
+We present a multi-stage, domain-grounded pipeline for synthetic QA generation to support RFT of LLMs.
+By integrating HippoRAG retrieval, diverse base generation, structured refinement, and customized RAGAS evaluation, the pipeline produces high-quality, procedurally grounded troubleshooting data without human annotation.
+Telecom experiments show that the hybrid approach outperforms base-only and instruct-tuned-only baselines, while runtime optimizations enable efficient large-scale generation.
+Overall, this work offers a scalable path to reducing expert labeling effort and adapting LLMs to knowledge-intensive domains.